 A wedding florist needs a workspace.
 Ask your destination wedding venue up front if a work area will be provided and whether there will be an additional cost involved.
 Always ask about future renovations on or near the wedding site throughout the process.
 Often times hotels will begin remodeling or updating structures and landscapes without notice, so it’s wise to inquire about any potential improvements and timing upfront.

 Be sure there is also a clear understanding of the wedding site in general.
 Will there be enough room for desired number of guests?
 How long is the walk for the wedding party?
 Will there be any measures taken to prevent high heels from sinking into the lawn?
 Is the garden up to par?
 And will there be another event taking place at the same time?

 Destination weddings are very popular because they are exciting and unique.
-The planning takes much more attention to detail and direction, but by hiring experienced professionals and by sharing ideas, the bride and groom are sure to create something very special.
+The planning takes much more attention to detail and direction, but by hiring experienced professionals and by sharing ideas throughout the process, the bride and groom are sure to create something very special.
 Whether the flowers are grown locally or flown in expressly for the big day, the secret is to dream big with realistic goals, hire talented vendors, and, most importantly, have fun!

 Opening photo by Valorie Darling Photography; Floral Design by The Hidden Garden; From Real Wedding: An Opulent Ocean-View Ceremony & Luxurious Reception in Santa Barbara